-Fish oil supplements come in capsule, pill, or liquid formulations.
-Fish oil contains essential nutrients, such as omega-3 fatty acids.
-Omega-3 fatty acids are not produced naturally by the body and must be consumed through food sources.
+Fish oil supplements come in capsule or liquid formulations.
+Fish oil contains essential nutrients, such as the omega-3 fatty acids EPA and DHA.
+Omega-3 fatty acids are not produced by the body and must be consumed through food sources.
 With omega-3s being essential, what are the benefits of omega-3 fish oil supplements?

 In this study the researchers found that supplementation with n-3 LCPUFAs had positive effects on three different organ systems in children, indicating that n-3 LCPUFAs could have beneficial impacts on development, which should be studied further.

 Fish oil supplementation appears to be a promising supplement, but future research should focus on the quantity and quality of n-3 LCPUFAs in fish oil supplements, as well as if regular supplementation during pregnancy is truly beneficial and relevant to the health of the mother and child.

 A study analyzed the effects of long-chain omega-3 fatty acids on breast cancer growth rates and metastasis to different organs including bone, heart, kidneys, ovaries, and contralateral mammary glands in mice.
 The only difference in their diets was one group was fed plant oils rich in omega-6 polyunsaturated fatty acids while the other group’s diet contained fish oil rich in long-chain omega-3 polyunsaturated fatty acids.

 The researchers observed that it took much longer for breast cancer tumours to develop in the mice on the omega-3 diet as compared to mice that were fed the omega-6 diet.
 Furthermore, because of slower breast cancer growth in omega-3-fed mice, the size of the tumour was 50% smaller and the spread of cancer cells to both preferential and other organs was much lower as compared to omega-6-fed mice.